 I normally don't talk about my TCK life, out of fear of sounding like a brat...
 My blog (here) is the only place I openly talk about it, unless someone asks me.

 Sometimes I feel like everyone is moving forward, but I'm stuck in the past.

 I plan on moving at least once more in my life.

 If the future allows, I would love to raise my children as TCKs as well.

 I refer to myself as TCK over a TCA (third culture adult) because my adventures started from birth, basically, and while they've *continued* into adulthood, TCK is more encompassing of my life's reality.

 The life I live is not the life I imagined in my childhood, -at all-.

 The main thing I wanted for myself in the future when I was a child was to be happy.
 I am.

 I'm Ayesha: a 25-year-old proud Pakistani and "Third Culture Kid" (TCK).
-I've lived in ten cities, five countries, and three continents across the world.
+I've lived in eleven cities, five countries, and three continents across the world.
 Click the "My Life" tab for more information about my adventures.